yigitalpkaynak/BaroCrawler/README.md

 ## Project Overview
 IBaroCrawler is a Java application designed to automatically download PDF documents from the Istanbul Bar Association website, extract text from these files, and save the content locally or in a MySQL database.
 It can also process and store recently published Bar Association journals.

 ## Key Details

 •	Project Name: IBaroCrawler

+•	Project Documentation: Look for the file "IBaroCrawler.pdf" in the root directory.
+Detailed documentation of the project has been added in Turkish.

 •	Programming Language: Java